oduerr/hsk/hsk5_flashcard_spec.md

 	•	When OpenAI is unavailable, Browser TTS is used (with a small toast), and the app continues normally.

 Update the version to 4.21 — 莉娜老师的版本

+### 4.23 – TTS Configuration Enhancements

+Tasks:
+	1. Refactor TTS Implementation
+	•	Move all TTS-related functionality (OpenAI + browser speech synthesis) into a dedicated file, e.g., tts.js.
+	•	The main UI should only call high-level functions like ttsSpeak(text) or ttsTest().
+	•	The TTS module should:
+	•	Handle both OpenAI and browser speech synthesis.
+	•	Manage caching logic internally.
+	•	Provide utility functions for clearing cache, switching voices/models, and running test phrases.
+	2. Voice Selection
+	•	Add a dropdown in the Gear menu to choose the OpenAI TTS voice.
+	•	Use a hardcoded list for OpenAI voices to ensure consistent availability:

+  const OPENAI_VOICES = [
+  "alloy", "verse", "sage", "blush", "bright", "copper", "ember", "moss", "pearl", "sand"
+];

+•	Keep browser TTS voices in a separate list so the user can switch between OpenAI and browser mode.

+	2. Model Toggle
+	•	Add a toggle in the Gear menu to switch between gpt-4o-mini-tts (TTS1) and gpt-4o-mini-tts-hd (TTS1-HD).
+	3. Test Phrase Selection
+	•	Allow user to choose the phrase used for TTS testing from the Gear menu.
+	•	Use current default if the user does not change it.
+	4. Test Script Integration
+	•	Add a “Test TTS” entry in the Gear menu to play the selected test phrase using the current TTS settings (voice, model, engine).
+	5. Clear Cache
+	•	Add a “Clear TTS Cache” option in the Gear menu that deletes all locally cached audio files.
+	6. Test Vocabulary File
+	•	Include hsk0.csv in the project alongside the other HSK files for testing purposes.
+	•	Ensure it is selectable in the same way as other HSK lists.

+Verification:
+	•	Confirm that voices in the dropdown exactly match the hardcoded OPENAI_VOICES list.
+	•	Verify that cache clearing works without breaking the app.
+	•	Ensure the test phrase plays correctly in both TTS1 and TTS1-HD.

+⸻